 Nurses are often thought of as the “heart” of healthcare because nurses give their all day in and out taking care of patients.
 In today’s media, physicians often have the starring role in patient care, but in reality, it is nurses who spend the most time at the bedside connecting with patients.
 Nurses have four roles that make them the heart of healthcare.

-This is the primary role of a nurse and most everyone is aware of it.
+This considered is the primary role and duty of a nurse.
 As caregivers, nurses are responsible for attending to the various needs of patients.
-Most people see nurses as the ones who give shots or pass out medication, maybe attend to wound dressings.
-But oftentimes nurses are responsible for total care of the patient, including everything the nurse does normally, but also, well, everything else.
-Feeding, toileting, lifting, moving – all of these are chores that a nurse has to do to fulfill her job as caregiver.
+Some may assume that nurses only do things that are directly overseen by the physician.
+That could not be further from the truth.
+Nurses are responsible for total care of the patient, including giving medications, assessing different body systems, changing dressings, caring for wounds, providing education to patients, feeding, toileting, lifting, moving – all of these are duties that a nurse has to do to fulfill her job as caregiver.

-On a deeper level, nurses are also personal caregivers.
-As the employee most in contact with the patient, it is often necessary to engage in conversation, address fears, or simply listen to the patient.
+On a deeper level, nurses also tend to a patients emotional and spiritual needs.
+As the healthcare provider most in contact with the patient, it is often necessary to engage in conversation, address fears, or simply listen to the patient.
 A nurse must also be aware of cultural or religious issues that could come into play during treatment and act accordingly.

-A nurse’s critical thinking will be her most important skill when it comes to helping patients.
+A nurse’s critical thinking will be her most important skill when it comes to caring for patients.
 Often a nurse has to use her best judgment to decide what is best for the patient or their family.
-This means that a nurse has to use her scientific knowledge in combination with her cultural understanding and any conversations she’s had with patients to make the best decision for a positive patient outcome.
+This means that a nurse has to use her scientific knowledge in combination with her understanding of the patient holistically.
 It can be difficult, but, like putting together a jigsaw puzzle, nurses are able to put together the pieces of information they have on hand to make the right decisions for care.